-For each class (excluding the Mini-Conference and classes where the student is writing an Analysis Paper), the student will email me (by the Tuesday before class at 9:00am) three "talking points" about the readings.
+For each class (excluding the Mini-Conference and classes where the student is writing an Analysis Paper), the student will submit on Canvas at noon three "talking points" about the readings.
 I will arrange these talking points and have students read them aloud.
 The talking points should be in the form of a short paragraph outlining the question or argument.

 These questions are intended to improve understanding of the material and inspire discussion, so they should be the most interesting questions or arguments that the student has identified based on the week's readings.
 Questions can be related to a single reading, a set of readings, or the week's selections as a whole.
 Each talking point should refer to a different chapter or article from the weekly readings.
 You may also include questions of clarification if there are areas in the reading that you find difficult to understand.
 However, keep in mind that I will evaluate the quality of your questions as a critical part of this grade component.
 Given the size of the class, and the amount of material covered, not everybody gets an opportunity to ask every question they have.
 Consider this your opportunity to get your questions on record.
-The talking points will be given an overall grade of either "check minus", "check", or "check plus".
+The talking points will be given a grade out of 5.